miko53/linky_meter/README.md

 script to retrieve data from linky meter (french electrical meter provided by enedis).

-This version is now compatible of new API of enedis (*deployed from feb.
+This version is now compatible of new API of enedis (*deployed from dec.
 2024*).

 By the way, to avoid the captcha login, it is necessary to log before on a classical browser (e.g Chrome, Firefox) and to retrieve the user cookies (internalAuthId).
 With this method, a login/password is required for the authentification.